kentcdodds/kcd-scripts/README.md

 ## The problem

 Creating new tradeshift npm libraries requires a lot of boilerplate configuration, and is prone to errors.
-Configurations will commonly diverge, or never be updated.
+Configurations will often diverge or never be updated.

 ## This solution